Quentin Tarantino: Relationships and marriage

 In the early 1990s, Tarantino dated comedians Margaret Cho and Kathy Griffin.
 From 1995 to 1998, he dated actress Mira Sorvino and was her date at the 68th Oscars ceremony where she won the Academy Award for Best Supporting Actress.
 In March 1998 they separated, with Sorvino releasing a statement that "[We] still love each other very much" but had reached a "mutual decision to go their separate ways."
 From 2003 to 2005, Tarantino was in a romantic relationship with filmmaker Sofia Coppola.
 The two have remained friends since their breakup.

 On June 30, 2017, Tarantino became engaged to Israeli singer Daniella Pick, daughter of musician Zvika Pick.
 They met in 2009 when Tarantino was in Israel to promote Inglourious Basterds.
 They married on November 28, 2018, in a Reform Jewish ceremony in their Beverly Hills Home.
 As of January 2020, they were splitting their time between the Ramat Aviv Gimel neighborhood of Tel Aviv and Los Angeles.
 As a result, he is trying to learn Hebrew.
 On February 22, 2020, their son was born in Israel.
 On July 3, 2022, their second child, a daughter, was also born in Israel.

-Tarantino has a maternal half-brother, and three paternal half-siblings.
+In April 2025, Tarantino and Pick bought a property in Tel Aviv worth $13.8 million, with plans to build a home there.
+That August, Tarantino announced he and Pick would be relocating to London in 2026, in preparation for his first West End play The Popinjay Cavalier.

 Political views

 In 2015, Tarantino said that Barack Obama is his favorite president and voiced support for the Black Lives Matter movement.

-In response to the Hamas-led attack on Israel on October 7, 2023, Tarantino visited a military base in southern Israel to "boost the morale" of Israeli troops.
+In response to the 2023 October 7 attacks, Tarantino visited a military base in southern Israel to "boost the morale" of Israeli troops.

 In August 2024, Tarantino expressed his intention to vote for Democratic presidential nominee Kamala Harris in the 2024 presidential election on Bill Maher's podcast Club Random.

-Faith and religious views
+Religious beliefs

 As a youth, Tarantino attended an Evangelical church, describing himself as "baptized, born again and everything in between".
 Tarantino said this was an act of rebellion against his Catholic mother as she had encouraged what might usually be considered more conventional forms of rebellion, such as his interests in comic books and horror films.
 Throughout the 1990s and 2000s, Tarantino was evasive about his religious beliefs but said he believed in God, whom he credited with giving him his writing ability.

 In the 2010s, Tarantino continued ascribing his talents to gifts from God but expressed uncertainty regarding God's existence.
 "I think I was born Catholic, but I was never practiced," said Tarantino.
 "As time has gone on, as I've become a man and made my way further as an adult, I'm not sure how much any of that I believe in.
 I don't really know if I believe in God, especially not in this Santa Claus character that people seemed to have conjured up."
 In June 2021, Tarantino said he was an atheist.